joko1712/ObsidianVault/FCT/SBD/SBD - Test 2 Preparation.md

 § Can be done only if no internal logical error
 • Kill the transaction
 § Committed – after successful completion.

+two-
+phase locking is necessary for conflict serializability in the following sense:
+• Given a transaction Ti that does not follow two-phase locking, we can find a transaction Tj that uses two-phase locking, and a schedule for Ti and Tj that is not conflict serializable

+A schedule S is legal under a locking protocol if it can be generated by a set of transactions that follow the protocol
+• A protocol ensures serializability if all legal schedules under that protocol are serializable

+intention-shared (IS): indicates explicit locking at a lower level of the tree but only with shared locks.
+• intention-exclusive (IX): indicates explicit locking at a lower level with exclusive or shared locks
+• shared and intention-exclusive (SIX): the subtree rooted by that node is locked explicitly in shared mode and explicit locking is being done at a lower level with exclusive-mode locks.